Sewer56/p5rpc.modloader/README-LOADER.md

 # Features

 - Support for replacing CPK file contents via other mods.
+- Support for injecting custom music into the game without extracting files.
+- Support for hot reload (update files on the fly without game reboot).

 ## Features (Persona 5 Royal Only)
 - Intro Skip.